 It can feel overwhelming when you first begin to work on dog training.
-After all, there's a lot to be covered.
 If you're unsure where to begin, develop a week-by-week schedule to help you get organized.
 Each week, choose one or two basic commands to work on.
 Plan to make some adjustments to your dog's environment in order to prevent or modify behavior problems.

-- Establish a Routine: Dogs thrive on routine.
-This week, take some time to create a schedule of mealtimes, walks, and playtime.
-Stick with the routine as closely as possible during the training weeks and beyond.
-This will help with housebreaking, as well as other common behavior issues.
+Dogs thrive on routine.
+Create a schedule of mealtimes, walks, and playtime.
+Stick with the routine as closely as possible during its training and beyond.
+This will help with housetraining, as well as other common behavior issues.

 - Sit: Work on teaching your dog to sit.
 Plan on spending about 5 minutes a few times each day working on the "sit" command.

-- Down and Emergency Recall: This week, spend a few minutes several times each day working on the down command and teaching your dog the emergency recall.
+- Down and Emergency Recall: Next, spend a few minutes several times each day working on the down command and teaching your dog the emergency recall.

-- Stop Jumping: This week you can also begin working on teaching your dog not to jump up.
-You can set aside time each day to practice, or you can wait until it comes up in your regular day-to-day activities (like when your dog jumps up to greet people coming in the door) to work on it.
+- Stop Jumping: You can set aside time each day to practice this behavior, or you can wait until it comes up in your regular day-to-day activities (like when your dog jumps up to greet people coming in the door) to work on it.

-- Review: Take 10 minutes at least 3 times this week to review the commands and behaviors you've already worked on.
+- Review: Take 10 minutes at least 3 times each week to review the commands and behaviors you've already worked on.

-- Wait: This week, work on the "wait" command.
-You can practice this in regular training sessions, or you can wait for opportunities to crop up each day.
-Make sure your dog waits before going outdoors or coming out of his crate.
+- Wait: You can practice this in regular training sessions, or you can wait for opportunities to crop up each day.
+Make sure your dog waits before going outdoors or coming out of its crate.

 - Go to Your Place: Begin working on teaching your dog to go to a specific place and lie down in your home.
-Some great times to practice having your dog lay calmly in his place is during mealtimes or when you're sitting watching television or reading a book.
+Some great times to practice having your dog lay calmly in place: during mealtimes or when you're sitting watching television or reading a book.

 - Drop It: In several short training sessions each day, teach your dog the "drop it" command.